ringcentral/ringcentral-api-docs/docs/team-messaging/events/posts.md

-# Post events for Team Messaging
+# Post events for Chat

-Post events are triggered within the context of team messaging whenever some facet of a post is affected.
+Post events are triggered within the context of chat whenever some facet of a post is affected.
 There are three types of post events:

 * Post created
 * Post removed